-08:27 Most of the migrants are in the "large courtyard" of the part of the border crossing under Moroccan operational control.
+- 8:27 Most of the migrants are in the "large courtyard" of the part of the border crossing under Moroccan operational control, whose exits are blocked by the presence of Moroccan forces.
 The migrants try to open the border gate separating the area under Moroccan operational control from that under Spanish operational control.
 They are gassed from all sides by Moroccan and Spanish forces.
-Moroccan forces blocked the exit from the main courtyard, preventing any escape.
-During the day, the Spanish prosecutor's report states that a total of 270 rounds of various means of repression were used.
-08:33 People who have climbed over the barriers and then the roof of the border post manage to enter Melilla.
-08:42 Just as the Moroccan law enforcement officers have managed to enter the courtyard, the gate leading to the side of the border post under Spanish operational control opens, and the migrants jostle to get in, leading to trampled deaths.
-Guardia Civil units reposition themselves to prevent the entry of migrants through the gates, intercepting them violently.
-09:00 The Guardia Civil forms a cordon around the barriers to prevent migrants from advancing, using various means of repression that result in several people being injured.
+During the day, the Spanish prosecutor's report states that a total of 270 rounds of various means of repression were used. - 8:33 People who have climbed over the barriers and then the roof of the border post manage to enter Melilla. - 3:42 Just as the Moroccan law enforcement officers have managed to enter the court-yard, the gate leading to the side of the border post under Spanish operational control opens, and the migrants jostle to get in, leading to trampled deaths.

+Guardia Civil units reposition themselves to prevent the entry of migrants through the gates, intercepting them violently. - 9:00 The Guardia Civil forms a cordon around the barriers to prevent migrants from advancing, using various means of repression that result in several people being injured.
 Intercepted migrants are treated in an inhuman and degrading way, including by being detained face down on the floor.